bburns/clipmon/README.md

-    (setq clipmon-sound t)             ; t for included beep, or path or nil (setq clipmon-interval 2)          ; time interval to check clipboard (secs) (setq clipmon-timeout 5)           ; stop if no activity after n minutes (setq clipmon-action 'insert)      ; action to take with clipboard text
+    (setq clipmon-sound t)             ; t for included beep, or path or nil (setq clipmon-interval 2)          ; time interval to check clipboard (secs) (setq clipmon-timeout 5)           ; stop if no activity after n minutes (setq clipmon-action 'insert)      ; action(s) to take with transformed text

-transforms on the clipboard text are performed in this order:
+Transforms on the clipboard text are performed in this order:

     (setq clipmon-trim-string t)          ; remove leading whitespace (setq clipmon-remove-regexp           ; remove text matching this regexp